YSU-CSIS-SE/csci-5802-tooldemo-evosuite/docs/index.md

 Run: To run you would start the program as you normally would as the tests were already made and are part of the program.

-Use:
+Use: As mentioned above evosuite is used for making junit 4 tests and is setup before running the program.

 Evaluation: Easy to learn - It is pretty easy to learn since there are multiple tutorials for evosuite so it scores pretty well here.
             Platforms     - Including the use of command line it has a total of 4 platforms to perform with which is pretty good but there                             are still systems that do not use it.

 For more information visit http://www.evosuite.org/evosuite/